ironhack-rmt-materials/wd-lesson-guide-and-resources/module 2/w4d3 - b - React - List and Keys.md

 ## Initial Setup:

+- open VS Code + a terminal
-  - navigate to your module3 directory
+- navigate to your module2 directory
 - `npm create vite@latest popcorn-time -- --template react`
 - cd popcorn-time
 - npm install
 - code -r .
 - npm run dev
-    - Custom port through CLI: `npm run dev -- --port 3000`
+  - In case you need to define a custom port (for example, if you have another app running in your computer): `npm run dev -- --port 3000`